linien-org/linien/README.md

 First, update the version number in the `checked_out_repo/linien/VERSION` file.
 Then you can build and upload the package to pypi using `scripts/upload_pypi.sh`.
 Finally, build the standalone client using `build_standalone_client.sh` (you have to do this on the platform you want to build the standalone client for).
 When on Windows 10, both scripts have to be started in Windows Powershell.
-Upload the standalone to a github release.
-Release the new version to flathub.

 Troubleshooting
 ---------------